gmrammohan15/EVA4/S15-FinalAssignment-MaskDepth/README.md

 ![image](https://github.com/gmrammohan15/EVA4/blob/master/S15-FinalAssignment-MaskDepth/datasets/images/pred_mask_tensorboard.png)

-# Debugging and working with Collab:
+# Training, debugging and working with Collab:
 While working with Collab, it very essential we save the model after every run.\
 Collab runtime disconnects quite frequently, may run into RAM/CUDA issues.To save time, \
 its essential to save the model.PyTorch provides some of the api's